 The symptoms of thyroid problems manifest in several ways.
 At first, they are mild, e.g., as anxiety, irritation, increase in weight, loss of appetite, feeling of unusually hot or cold, slow muscle responses, stiff joints, skin rashes, or hair loss.

 Over period, they can result in serious and life-threatening conditions, such as, heart problems, high cholesterol, high blood pressure, allergies, anemia, sleep apnea, and an unusual enlargement of the thyroid gland—a condition called goiter.

 The biggest offender in causing thyroid problems is lack of iodine.
-Iodine deficiency has been such a big public health concern that governments across the world often mandate a daily minimum iodine supply through fortification of salt.
+Iodine deficiency has been such a big public health concern that governments across the world often mandate a daily minimum iodine supply using iodized salt.

 Insufficient iodine can cause serious problems during pregnancy.
 A child’s IQ can be irreversibly impacted by mother’s thyroid problems during pregnancy.
 Thyroid hormones fluctuate significantly during pregnancy and require careful monitoring for each trimester.

-Although thyroid problems increase with age, women are at four-times higher risk than men.
+Although thyroid disorders increase with age, women are at four-times higher risk than men.